The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Background and related literature

 \section{Background and related literature}

-Conditional cash transfers have represented the spearhead of antipoverty policies in Latin America and the Caribbean and other low- and middle-income regions over the last two decades.
+Conditional cash transfers have been the spearhead of anti-poverty policies in Latin America and the Caribbean and other low- and middle-income regions over the last two decades.
 After the pioneering Mexican and Brazilian experiences, the HDG, in its current version, was rolled out as one of the first programmes of this kind operating in the hemisphere \parencite{cecchini2011,rawlings2005b,villatoro2005}.
-Similarly to most benefits of this kind, in addition to targeting socially disadvantaged households, the payment of a monthly monetary sum is conditional on families meeting certain criteria related to children's school enrolment and attendance of medical check-ups.
-Nevertheless, as we explain in the next section, one idiosyncratic feature of the Ecuadorian programme is that the enforcement of those requirements has been (at best) quite weak.
+Similar to most programmes of this kind, in addition to targeting socially disadvantaged households, a monthly cash payment is conditional on families meeting certain criteria related to children's school enrolment and attendance at medical check-ups.
+Nevertheless, as we explain in the next section, an idiosyncratic feature of the Ecuadorian programme is that the enforcement of those requirements has been, at best, quite weak.

 These programmes aim to improve the lives of households experiencing deprivation and to reduce future poverty.
-The conditions attached to the benefits are aimed at encouraging human capital accumulation---particularly among children---to prevent the intergenerational transmission of poverty \parencite{cecchini2011,fiszbein2009}.
-According to \textcite{fiszbein2009}, the rationale for imposing eligibility conditions follows from two different considerations.The first is the assumption that parental investment in children's human capital would be suboptimal in the absence of such requirements, mainly because of the existence of positive externalities related to education and health and to information problems (e.g., about the returns to human capital), principal--agent problems (incomplete altruism or even conflicts between the two parents) or behavioural elements (excessively high discount rates on the part of parents).
-Political economy considerations are relevant as well.
-Demanding that poor households meet certain criteria to access the targeted benefits aims to foster greater acceptance of such programmes among taxpayers than might be the case if the cash transfers were unconditional.
+The conditions attached to the benefits are intended to encourage human capital accumulation—particularly among children—to prevent the intergenerational transmission of poverty \parencite{cecchini2011,fiszbein2009}.
+According to \textcite{fiszbein2009}, the rationale for imposing eligibility conditions rests on two main considerations.
+The first is the assumption that parental investment in children's human capital would otherwise be suboptimal in the absence of such requirements, mainly because of positive externalities related to education and health, information problems (e.g., about the returns to human capital), principal--agent problems (incomplete altruism or even conflicts between the two parents), or behavioural factors (excessively high discount rates on the part of parents).
+Political economy considerations are also relevant.
+Requiring poor households to meet certain criteria to access targeted benefits is intended to foster greater acceptance of such programmes among taxpayers than would be the case under unconditional transfers.